IvanMSP/dacodes-courses/readme.md

 Clone the project and run the commands as show in the order inside the virtual enviroment.

+### Note: Download .env - enviroment's variables and Keys with format .json

 1. Install all the requirements

     `pip install -r requirements/requirements_develop.txt`